Ciara: Business

 On May 12, 2016, it was announced that Ciara signed a modeling contract with IMG.
 Later that year, she became a Global Brand Ambassador for the cosmetics giant Revlon.

-In August 2019, she and her husband Russell Wilson became part of the ownership group of Seattle Sounders FC in Major League Soccer.

-In 2020, along with her husband and entrepreneur and mentor Christine Day, she founded the fashion house The House of LR&C, combining the Good Man Brand, LITA by Ciara and Human Nation collections.
+In August 2019, she and her husband, Russell Wilson, became part of the ownership group of Seattle Sounders FC in Major League Soccer.
+In 2020, along with Wilson and entrepreneur and mentor Christine Day, she founded the fashion house The House of LR&C, combining the Good Man Brand, LITA by Ciara and Human Nation collections.
 In 2021, Ciara releases the Dare To Roam collection of recycled plastic backpacks and bags.
 A year later, The House of LR&C received B Corp status.

-Ciara, along with her husband, owns the television entertainment, advertising, and film production company Why Not You Productions, which has been affiliated with Amazon Prime Video since 2021.
+Ciara and her husband, own the television entertainment, advertising, and film production company Why Not You Productions, which has been affiliated with Amazon Prime Video since 2021.
 In October 2021, Ciara has joined Caribbean rum brand Ten To One Rum as an investor and co-owner.
 Ciara will be responsible for marketing, creative, and business development, as well as strategic alliances, in her new position.

 In September 2021, Ciara and Wilson announced that they were writing a children's book called Why Not You?
 (Random House, 2022) to help kids pursue their dreams.
 The book, cowritten with JaNay Brown-Wood and released on March 1, 2022, received a starred review from School Library Journal and was a New York Times bestseller.

-Later in August, Ciara would announce the launch of her skincare line, On A Mission, set for mid-September.
+Later in August, Ciara announced the launch of her skincare line, On A Mission, set for mid-September.